plix1014/docker-pihole-dot-doh/README.md

 ### stubby - DoT

-The subdirectory *stubby* contains the modified Dockerfile from [Matthew Vance](https://github.com/TrojaForks/stubby-docker/tree/master/stubby) to build an arm64 docker image.
+The subdirectory *stubby* contains the modified Dockerfile from [Matthew Vance](https://github.com/TrojaForks/stubby-docker/tree/master/stubby) to build an arm64 docker image for this example.

 ### config dir